lvegerano/hapi-jwt-auth/README.md

 This plugin will validate a signed token in the bearer header.

 ### Setup
-You will have to register the plugin with your server object, then create a new (server auth strategy) [http://hapijs.com/api#serverauthstrategyname-scheme-mode-options].
+You will have to register the plugin with your server object, then create a new [server auth strategy](http://hapijs.com/api#serverauthstrategyname-scheme-mode-options).
 Validation will occur only on routes that require authorization.

 ### Options